aws-samples/aws-amplify-predictions-ai-ml-with-react/README.md

-# Language Translation And Syntax Tool Using AWS Amplify Predictions AI/ML With React
+# AWS Amplify Predictions Library Sample

 **Language Translation and Syntax Tool Made With React Using AWS Amplify Predictions Library to Integrate Artificial Intelligence and Machine Learning**